 Nomad: 1 Derb Aarjane, Medina, Marrakech 40000, Morocco | Tel: +212 5243 81609 | Opening Hours: (Daily) 12pm – 11pm | Website

 Take a break from the bustle of Marrakesh and go on an overnight tour to the Sahara Desert.
-Plenty of people have asked me if this is actually worth it and I’ll just say, “When else are you going to get to sleep in the largest hot desert in the world?”
+Plenty of people have asked me if this is actually worth it and I’m just gonna put this out there; when else are you going to get to sleep in the largest hot desert in the world?

 There are sooo many tour operators offering similar Sahara Desert tours so I would recommend just booking through your hotel.
 You can either go on a Zagora Tour (2D1N) or a Merzouga Tour (3D2N) if you have more time.